veracity/veracity-documentation/common/markdown/onboarding-a-service/onboarding-a-service.md

 Veracity is an open neutral platform that will allow services to be offered by both internal and external providers.
 There is no need for a direct affiliation with DNVGL, however there is an integration process which will have mandatory requirements to ensure quality of product and service provided.

+To get started you need to know about:
+1. How to do integration towards our identity provider
+2. How to best present your product in the Marketplace
+3. How the Veracity data fabric work
+4.

+## Marketplace
 Marketplace allows purchases to be made by businesses and authorised individual users only.
 Purchases can be made via a registered Veracity account or by guests if sufficient mandatory information is provided.
 Registering a Veracity account can offer convience of purchase in the future as credentials can be stored.

-Purchases can be made via electronic invoice and in the near future it will be possible to make purchases using credit card.
+Purchases are made via the Veracity E-comerce solution, which is an integrated part of the Marketplace.

-## Veracity the right place for your
+## Veracity data fabric

-It is no secret that a service will perform better when complemented by the right platform and vice versa.
-Veracity intends to facilitate services that meet customers expectations, both in quality of the service and focus of segment.
-We have put together a self-assessment tool that you should complete if you are planing to onboard as a service provider.
-The purpose of this self-assessment is to create a profile of the proposal, enabling a smoother onboarding process.

-Link to self assesment will soon be awailable at this site.

-## Onboarding as a service provider

-## Marketplace
-Services will be presented in the Veracity marketplace.
-You may consult the [guideline for product presentation on the Marketplace](https://groups.dnvgl.com/sites/DCC/Shared%20Documents/ServiceContentGuideline.pdf) to get started drafting your entry.
+The data sharing and data analytics part of Veracity is currently in a private preview phase, meaning that we will work together with a selection of leading customers and providers.
+We will verify the design and functionality of these elements of the platform, and explore how value can be best created for asset owners and analytic providers.
+More functionality, services, and providers will be added based on feedback from our private preview customers and providers.

+If you are interested in joining this private preview phase please reach out to your current DNV GL business contact and we will carefully assess if we can on-board you already now.